Last updated on 2025-12-29

 Group Chemistry

-The gang has real chemistry, and the chaos feels believable, like a real group of roommates who never figured out how to adult.
+The gang has real chemistry, and it feels like a real group of roommates who never figured out how to adult.

 Honest Depiction of Aimless Youth